 Relief boreholes are a central method in controlled concrete and rock removal.
 They serve to deliberately relieve stresses, guide cracks, and weaken cross-sections prior to the actual separation.
 In deconstruction, rock breakout, and natural stone extraction they enable precise results with low vibration levels and reduced noise.
-In combination with hydraulic tools from Darda GmbH — such as hydraulic wedge splitter, hydraulic splitter, and concrete demolition shear — relief boreholes form the basis for safe, predictable, and material-appropriate work steps.
+In combination with hydraulic tools from Darda GmbH – such as hydraulic wedge splitter, hydraulic splitter, and concrete demolition shear – relief boreholes form the basis for safe, predictable, and material-appropriate work steps.
+When properly dimensioned and executed, the interaction limits collateral damage, shortens rework, and supports compliance with project-specific constraints.

-Definition: What Is Meant by Relief Borehole
+Definition: What Is Meant by a Relief Borehole?

 A relief borehole is a deliberately arranged core or percussion borehole that reduces stresses in the material (concrete, reinforced concrete, natural stone, rock) and controls crack paths.
 By decreasing the effective cross-section, components are weakened so that they can be split, cut, or shear-crushed more easily.
 Relief boreholes thus act as crack initiators, strain compensation, or separation aids, for example for the following processes: